-The braking action of a bicycle is a function of the friction between the brake surfaces - usually the brake pads and the wheel rim.
-To make sure that you have maximum friction available, keep your wheel rims and brake pads clean and free of dirt, lubricants, waxes or polishes.
+The braking action of a bicycle is a function of the friction between the braking surfaces.
+To make sure that you have maximum friction available, keep your wheel rims and brake pads or the disk rotor and caliper clean and free of dirt, lubricants, waxes or polishes.

 Brakes are designed to control your speed, not just to stop the bike.
 Maximum braking force for each wheel occurs at the point just before the wheel "locks up" (stops rotating) and starts to skid.
 Once the tire skids, you actually lose most of your stopping force and all directional control.
 You need to practice slowing and stopping smoothly without locking up a wheel.
 The technique is called progressive brake modulation.
-Instead of ierking the brake lever to the position where you think you'll aenerate appropriate braking force, squeeze the lever, progressively increasing the braking force.
+Instead of jerking the brake lever to the position where you think you'll generate appropriate braking force. squeeze the lever, progressively increasing the braking force.
 If you feel the wheel begin to lock up, release pressure just a little to keep the wheel rotating just short of lockup.
 It's important to develop a feel for the amount of brake lever pressure required for each wheel at different speeds and on different surfaces.
 To better understand this, experiment a little by walking your bike and applying different amounts of pressure to each brake lever, until the wheel locks.